Mikejr007/todolist-app/README.md

 # Features
 Frontend
-- Add tasks with a duedat
+- Add tasks with a due date
 - See tasks in a list
 - Remove tasks
 - Mark tasks as complete